Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Methodology

 \item \textbf{Proportion of topics not fitting the question (only fulfilling the first criterion):} High values suggest that the topics fail to semantically match the question, potentially due to LLM hallucinations or irrelevant survey answers.
 One reason that may lead to irrelevant answers is poorly phrased survey questions.

-\item \textbf{Proportion of too specific topics (only fulfilling the first two criteria):} High values suggest that the topics may be too narrow and could benefit from being more generalized, potentially by combining a subset of the generated topics into a single one.
+\item \textbf{Proportion of too specific topics (only fulfilling the first two criteria):} High values suggest that the topics may be too narrow and could benefit from being more general by combining a subset of the generated topics into a single topic.
 This may indicate the need for improvements in the topic modeling or topic merging prompts.

 \item \textbf{Proportion of duplicate topics:} High values suggest that certain topics may need to be merged, indicating that the topic-merging strategy likely requires refinement. \end{enumerate}